andzdroid/orui/README.md

 ### background_color

-This is the background color of the element, given as a raylib Color.
+The background color of the element, given as a raylib Color.

 If the alpha is 0, nothing is drawn.
 Default background color is invisible.

+### border_color

+The color of the border, given as a raylib Color.

+If the alpha is 0, nothing is drawn.
+Default border color is invisible.

 ### has_text and text